Web Port alarm settings are set mainly in SYSTEM SETTINGS/ALARMS (see chapter "Basic settings".

 Filtering of the alarm category, for example 1, 2, 3, A, B, C |

-Tag | Filtering of tag names, for example LB01, LB02.
-Supports starting and ending wildcards (*) |
+Filtering of tag names, for example LB01, LB02.
+Supports starting and You can also exclude tags from the filter using "-tagname" Example: -LB01_GT11_AL,-LB01_GT12_AL |

 Descriptions | Filtering of tag descriptions, such as service, fire.
 Supports starting and ending wildcards (*) |